anansri799/gesture-control/README.md

 # GestureControl

 Touchless computer control for people with ALS and motor disabilities.
-Uses your built-in webcam to track hand gestures in real time and translate them into system input events — cursor movement, clicks, scrolls, and desktop navigation.
-No additional hardware.
-No data stored.
+Uses your built-in webcam to track hand gestures in real time and translate them into system input events, including cursor movement, clicks, scrolls, and desktop navigation.
+No additional hardware while storing no data.

 > **Status:** Active development.
 Core gesture pipeline works.
 Intentionality thresholds and tremor filtering are being actively tuned.
 Not yet ready for patient use.